MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-custom-component.md

 A custom component, also referred to as a web template, is a Power Pages site metadata record used to store template source content.
 Typically, a web template contains [Liquid](../configure/liquid-overview.md) for dynamic content rendering and serves as the central table for integrating Liquid templates with the rest of Power Pages.

+Now, custom components can be added to a section of a page within the Pages workspace in the design studio, just like other components.
+Previously, adding a custom component to a web page required writing code in a code editor like VS Code.
 This section guides makers on how to add existing custom components with a manifest to a web page.
 Learn more about how to create a custom component or add manifests to them at [Web templates as components](../configure/web-templates-as-components.md).

 > [!IMPORTANT]
 >